LinkedEarth/Pyleoclim_util/docs/_sources/Introduction.rst.txt

 Version Information
 ```````````````````
+| 0.4.0: New functionalities: map nearest records by archive type, plot ensemble time series, age modelling through Bchron.
+| 0.3.1: New functionalities: segment a timeseries using a gap detection criteria, update to summary plot to perform spectral analysis
 | 0.3.0: Compatibility with LiPD 1.3 and Spectral module added
 | 0.2.5: Fix error on loading (Looking for Spectral Module)
 | 0.2.4: Fix load error from init